Old Irish: Vowels

 It seems likely that spelling variations reflected allophonic variations in the pronunciation of //ə//.

+The regular insertion of the letter "i" between a written back vowel and a slender consonant has been interpreted as an indication that Old Irish speakers did pronounce such sequences with a non-phonemic palatal on-glide, so that e.g. duine //dunʲe// was realised as /[dui̯nʲe]/.

 History

 Old Irish underwent extensive phonological changes from Proto-Celtic in both consonants and vowels.
 Final syllables were lost or transphonologized as grammatical mutations on the following word.
 In addition, unstressed syllables faced various reductions and deletions of their vowels.

 Grammar

 Old Irish is a fusional, nominative-accusative, and VSO language.

 Nouns decline for 5 cases: nominative, accusative, genitive, prepositional, vocative; 3 genders: masculine, feminine, neuter; 3 numbers: singular, dual, plural.
 Adjectives agree with nouns in case, gender, and number.
 The prepositional case is called the dative by convention.

 Verbs conjugate for 3 tenses: past, present, future; 3 aspects: simple, perfective, imperfective; 4 moods: indicative, subjunctive, conditional, imperative; 2 voices: active, and passive; independent, and dependent forms; and simple, and complex forms.
 Verbs display tense, aspect, mood, voice, and sometimes portmanteau forms through suffixes, or stem vowel changes for the former four.
 Proclitics form a verbal complex with the core verb, and the verbal complex is often preceded by preverbal particles such as ní (negative marker), in (interrogative marker), ro (perfective marker).
 Direct object personal pronouns occur between the preverb and the verbal stem.
 Verbs agree with their subject in person and number.
 A single verb can stand as an entire sentence.
 Emphatic particles such as -sa and -se are affixed to the end of the verb.

 Prepositions inflect for person and number, and different prepositions govern different cases, sometimes depending on the semantics intended.